LibraryProjectGroup/library-project-backend/README.md

 ## The Prettier workflow

-The Prettier workflow is setup in the code with Pretty-quick (https://github.com/azz/pretty-quick) and Husky (https://typicode.github.io/husky/) to ensure consistent formatting.
+The Prettier workflow is set up in the code with Pretty-quick (https://github.com/azz/pretty-quick) and Husky (https://typicode.github.io/husky/) to ensure consistent formatting.
 Pretty-Quick checks formatting when a developer tries to commit to the repo, and fixes formatting using our prettier config (.prettierrc.json file in the root of the project).
 Husky ensures that the pre-commit checks works with a pre-commit hook.
 Make sure you have all dependencies installed by running: `npm install` before you start.
 In your code editor, you can also set prettier checks on save, which will help the process.

 # Endpoints